fsmalkin/llm-doc-highlighting/docs/pipeline.md

 - `doc_hash` (to load Phase 1 artifacts)
 - a query (LLM-first) or a citation substring (fallback)

+> **Cost note:** the current approach can be token-heavy because it annotates every word token in the reading view.
+A proposed evolution is a two-pass resolver (coarse -> fine) to reduce expensive-model tokens.
+See `docs/next-steps.md`.

 Outputs:
 - a highlight object (or a canonical JSON file) with:
   - context polygons (coarse)